Erectile Dysfunction Shockwave Therapy in Salt Lake City, UT

 Urologist William Brant, MD has extensive experience helping men who struggle with ED.
 His fellowship focused on medical and surgical treatments for penile disorders, including plastic and reconstructive issues in penile deformities and erectile dysfunction, as well as prosthetic surgeries for erectile dysfunction.
 Dr. Brant is also a member of multiple medical organizations, including the American Urological Association, the Sexual Medicine Society, and the Society of Urologic Prosthetic Surgeons.
 He has authored over 100 works, including various chapters in 6 textbooks of Urology.

-If you’re struggling with ED in the Salt Lake City area, contact the office by phone at (801) 965-2767 or request an appointment through the online booking system.
+If you’re struggling with ED in the Salt Lake City area, contact our men’s health clinic by phone at (801) 965-2767 or request an appointment through the online booking system.
 Men from across the intermountain west including Wyoming, Idaho, Colorado, and Utah are willing to travel to Salt Lake City to consult with Dr. Brant given his extensive experience treating erectile dysfunction.

 How does shockwave therapy for ED work?